Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 25 projects likely to impact the area.
-Notable projects include Residential Development - Derrimut Gardens Estate, Deer Park Dome Redevelopment, Deer Park Estate, and Avondale Heights - Former TAFE Campus Redevelopment.
-The following list details those most relevant.
+AreaSearch has identified 25 projects likely impacting the area.
+Key projects include Residential Development - Derrimut Gardens Estate, Deer Park Dome Redevelopment, Deer Park Estate, and Avondale Heights - Former TAFE Campus Redevelopment.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.